int-brain-lab/iblenv/README.md

 conda develop ./phylib
 ```

+NB: On Mac OS, the git and conda terminals are one and the same, the terminal.

 ## Notes:
 - Whenever you run IBL code in Python you should activate the `iblenv` environment
 - While these IBL repositories are under active development, remember to git pull regularly.